KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 the frontend side at the specific cells specified in its arguments.
 In this tutorial, we can just use the `index` argument of `setData()`.

-There's also a function we can override that allows us to modify the data in the frontend side and have those changed happen on the backend side.
-This virtual function is `setData()`, and is automatically called when attempting to change the data in the model's role.
-It also automatically passes arguments in the three parameters:
+`setData()` is a virtual function you can override so that attempting to modify the data from the frontend side automatically reflects those changes on the backend side.
+It requires three parameters:

 - `index` - The location of the data.
 - `value` - The contents of the new data.